 Follow along as a fictitious parent of two attempts to rise from poverty.
 As his or her salary increases and benefits decrease, the unimaginable challenge known as "the wage gap" appears.
 This video was produced in conjunction with input and stories from Circle Leaders in the Adams County Circles Initiative, a community endeavor to inspire and equip communities to end poverty.

 For more information:

 The Wage Gap Graph (as shown in the video)

 Move the Mountain - National Circles Campaign

 Franklin County Circles Initiative

-Devan Grote '11 conducted research and created this video about the challenges of the wage gap and welfare benefit drop-offs during her 2010 Heston Summer Experience through the Center for Public Service.
+Devan Grote '11 conducted research and created this video about the challenges of the wage gap and welfare benefit drop-offs during her 2010 CPS Summer Fellowship through the Center for Public Service.
 In addition to working with the Campus Kitchen and the Adams County Food Policy Council, Devan is the Service Vice President for Alpha Phi Omega, Gettysburg College's co-ed service fraternity.
 After graduating with an English major and Pre-Business minor, she hopes to continue her work in public service.